-The 6530 operates in both auto range and manual mode.
-It is recommended that auto range mode be selected whenever possible.
+In Bridge mode, the 6540 only operates with auto ranging.
+Auto range and manual mode are available for Direct mode and it is recommended that auto range mode be selected whenever possible in Direct mode.

-As with all precision measurement instrumentation, the 6530 TeraOhm Bridge-Meter input is very sensitive to external stray electromagnetic and electrostatic fields.
-The presence of these stray fields can adversely affect the resistance under test as well as the 6530 reading.
+As with all precision measurement instrumentation, the 6540 Dual Measurement High Resistance Bridge input is very sensitive to external stray electromagnetic and electrostatic fields.
+The presence of these stray fields can adversely affect the resistance under test as well as the 6540 reading.
 Proper measurement techniques for handling high impedance circuitry should be used and care should be taken to shield any device that is to be measured.
 Inadequate shielding will result in unstable readings.
 The reader should consult Section 8.7 when large value resistances are to be measured.